isomerpages/govtech-gobusiness/_FAQ/1gc3-BusinessTravel.md

 #### **4. Why are we allowing travellers to come into Singapore without serving SHN?**
 - Travellers on the pilot will be screened beforehand and have to take a pre-departure PCR test.

-o	They are also required to comply with stringent public health requirements and additional safeguards.
+        - They are also required to comply with stringent public health requirements and additional safeguards.
 For instance, they are required to submit a controlled itinerary before leaving Singapore and adhere strictly to this itinerary abroad.

 - This pilot strikes a balance between managing public health risk and facilitating essential travel to aid Singapore’s economic recovery.